freitaucher/reinforcement_learning/README.md

   <img src="png/000000/0000.png" width=50% />
 </p>

-where the red squares represent the ice traps: if the mover hits the red square  the gave is over with the score "-1" (lose).
-The green squares are exits: hiting one of them, the game is over with the score "+1" (win).
+where the red squares represent the ice traps: if the mover hits the red square  the gave is over with the reward "-1" (lose).
+The green squares are exits: hiting one of them, the game is over with the reward "+1" (win).
 The mover itself is a small blue square.

 After being randomly generated the environment is fixed forever.
+Traing goes over episodes.
+On each episode the mover appears in free random field and does the steps until he pops into trap or successfully exits.